Emergency Medical Technician (EMT)

 Course Aim: To provide students with the essential skills and knowledge necessary to provide care management to a wide range of sick and injured patients, it also prepares students to undergo the Pre-Hospital Care Council (PHECC) examination.
 This is the minimum requirement to work on an ambulance in Ireland.

-Course Structure: 120 classroom hours followed by 40 hours clinical placements.
+Course Structure: 140 classroom hours (20 days, 7 hours per day) followed by 40 hours clinical placements.
 (Medicall will arrange all placements on its own fleet of ambulances – guaranteed!).
-This course can be run either as a full-time or part-time basis (10 weekends, Saturday and Sunday, 09:00-17:00).
+This course can be run either on a full-time (four straight weeks, Monday-Friday, 09:00-17:00) or a part-time basis (10 weekends, Saturday and Sunday, 09:00-17:00).

 Course Content Overview: The course provides practical information, skills and knowledge on a diverse range of injuries and illness faced by an operational EMT on a daily basis.
 Please see below for a course overview.